18paulb/316Instructions/README.md

 ### Altering Name Heading
 1. On the left-hand section titled "HTML", go to the text that says "Hello {Name}".
-2. Replace "{Name}" with your name
+2. Replace "{Name}" with your name.

--- Add picture of name being replaced

 3. Go to the middle section titled "CSS" and find the block of code that says
    ```
    .box {